archethic-foundation/archethic-docs/technology/transaction_chain/README.md

       - UCO: for the cryptocurrency transfers
       - NFT: for non-financial transactions (intended for P2P uses - as tokens, loyalties, etc.)
       - Stock: to manage inventory of items (Will be available soon)
-   - Keys: Define some cryptographic delegations
+   - Ownerships: Define some cryptographic authorizations and delegations
       - Authorized keys: list of authorized keys to be able to decrypt secrets
       - Secrets: Encrypted contents which can be decrypted by the authorized keys
    - Recipients: Additional recipients to target smart contracts